Gaza conflict intensifies with rocket barrages and air strikes | Law-Order

 Palestinian militants fired more rockets into Israel's commercial heartland on Thursday as Israel kept up a punishing bombing campaign in Gaza and massed tanks and troops on the enclave's border.

+Militants fired rocket salvoes at Tel Aviv and surrounding towns, Israel's commercial heartland, with the Iron Dome anti-missile system intercepting many of them.
+Communities near the Gaza border and the southern desert city of Beersheba were also targeted.
+Five Israelis were wounded by a rocket that hit a building near Tel Aviv.

-In renewed air strikes on Gaza, Israeli warplanes struck a six-storey residential building that it said belonged to Hamas, the Islamist group that controls the Palestinian enclave.
-Netanyahu said Israel has struck close to a thousand militant targets in Gaza in total.
-The Gaza health ministry said 87 people, including 18 children and eight women, have been killed and 530 others wounded - further straining hospitals already under heavy pressure during the COVID-19 pandemic.
+Israeli warplanes struck a six-storey residential building in Gaza that it said belonged to Hamas, the Islamist group that controls the Palestinian enclave.
+Netanyahu said Israel has struck a total of close to 1,000 militant targets in the territory.
+Israeli aircraft also attacked a Hamas intelligence headquarters and four apartments belonging to senior commanders from the group, the military said, adding that the homes were used for planning and directing strikes on Israel.

-"We are facing Israel and Covid-19.
-We are in between two enemies," said Asad Karam, 20, a construction worker, standing beside a road damaged during the air strikes.
-An electricity pole had collapsed by the road, its wires severed.
-A Palestinian rocket had earlier crashed into a building near Israel's commercial capital of Tel Aviv, injuring five Israelis, police said.
-Seven people have been killed in Israel since hostilities began, the Israeli military said.
+Standing beside a Gaza road damaged in Israeli air strikes, Assad Karam, 20, a construction worker, said: "We are facing Israel and COVID-19.
+We are in between two enemies."
+In Tel Aviv, Yishai Levy, an Israeli singer, pointed at shrapnel that came down on a sidewalk outside his home.

+"I want to tell Israeli soldiers and the governemnt, don't stop until you finish the job," he said on YNet television.
+Israel launched its offensive after Hamas fired rockets at Jerusalem and Tel Aviv in retaliation for Israeli police clashes with Palestinians near al-Aqsa mosque in East Jerusalem during the Muslim fasting month of Ramadan.

+Brigadier-General Hidai Zilberman, the Israeli military's chief spokesman, said attacks on militants' rocket production and launching sites were "disrupting Hamas' activities", but still not to the point of stopping the barrages.
+"It is more difficult for them, but we have to say in fairness that Hamas is an organised group, one that has the capability to continue to fire for several more days at the places it has been targeting in Israel," he said on Israeli Channel 12 TV.

-Israel has prepared combat troops along the Gaza border and was in "various stages of preparing ground operations", a military spokesman said, a move that would recall similar incursions during Israel-Gaza wars in 2014 and 2008-2009.
+He said between 80 and 90 militants had been killed in Israeli attacks.
+Zilberman said Israel was "building up forces on the Gaza border", a deployment that has raised speculation about a possible ground invasion, a move that would recall similar incursions during Israel-Gaza wars in 2014 and in 2009.

+Israeli military affairs correspondents, who are briefed regularly by the armed forces, have said however that a major ground operation is unlikely, citing high casualties among the risks.
 Hamas armed wing spokesman Abu Ubaida responded to the troop buildup with defiance, urging Palestinians to rise up.

 "Mass up as you wish, from the sea, land and sky.
 We have prepared for your kinds of deaths that would make you curse yourselves," he said.
-BIDEN'S HOPES

-Health authorities in Gaza said they were investigating the deaths of several people overnight who they said may have inhaled poisonous gas.
-U.S. President Joe Biden said he hoped fighting "will be closing down" sooner rather than later.
+FOREIGN APPEALS

+So far some 1,750 rockets have been fired at Israel, of which 300 fell short in the Gaza Strip, the Israeli military said.
+The U.N. agency for Palestinian refugees, UNRWA, said two of its schools were hit on Tuesday and Wednesday "within the context of air strikes by Israel", and that at least 29 classrooms were damaged.

+School is in recess in Gaza, and classes have also been suspended in many parts of Israel, including in one town where an empty school was hit by a rocket on Tuesday.
+British Prime Minister Boris Johnson called for an "urgent de-escalation" of violence and French President Emmanuel Macron urged a "definite reset" of long-frozen Israeli-Palestinian negotiations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)